 Nova Dogsport is a facility dedicated to dog sports and training, located in Harrietsfield, Nova Scotia.
 With ideal flooring, safe equipment and over 2,500 square feet of working space in a comfortable indoor facility, learning and playing with your dog has never been more fun!

-We offer group and private lessons in Agility, Rally Obedience, General Obedience and more.
+We offer group and private lessons in Agility, Rally Obedience, General Obedience, Scent Detection and more.
 The space can also be rented out by individuals and groups.

 Growing up, there was never a day Lindsay didn’t share with animals.
 She spent her free time riding and caring for horses, working at a cat boarding facility, and training her household pets.